GPUOpen-Tools/radeon_gpu_profiler/docs/source/wavefront_occupancy.rst

 *  Hardware context and if it was rolled

-*  List of GCN hardware stages and wavefront counts
+*  List of RDNA or GCN hardware stages and wavefront counts

-*  Colored bar showing wavefront distribution per GCN hardware stage
+*  Colored bar showing wavefront distribution per RDNA or GCN hardware stage

 *  Total wavefront count

 *  Total threads

-*  GCN shader timeline graphic showing active stages and duration
+*  RDNA or GCN shader timeline graphic showing active stages and duration

 *  A table showing resource usage for each API shader stage: